jundalisay/spblist/content/en/research/socrates/meno/chapter-03.md

 SOCRATES: And the non-acquisition of gold and silver in a dishonest manner for oneself or another, or in other words the want of them, may be equally virtue?

-MENO: True.

 SOCRATES: Then the acquisition of such goods is no more virtue than the non-acquisition and want of them, but whatever is accompanied by justice or honesty is virtue, and whatever is devoid of justice is vice.

 MENO: It cannot be otherwise, in my judgment.

 SOCRATES: And were we not saying just now that justice, temperance, and the like, were each of them a part of virtue?

-MENO: Yes.

-SOCRATES: And so, Meno, this is the way in which you mock me.
+And so, Meno, this is the way in which you mock me.

-MENO: Why do you say that, Socrates?

-SOCRATES: Why, because I asked you to deliver virtue into my hands whole and unbroken, and I gave you a pattern according to which you were to frame your answer; and you have forgotten already, and tell me that virtue is the power of attaining good justly, or with justice; and justice you acknowledge to be a part of virtue.
+I asked you to deliver virtue into my hands whole and unbroken, and I gave you a pattern according to which you were to frame your answer; and you have forgotten already, and tell me that virtue is the power of attaining good justly, or with justice; and justice you acknowledge to be a part of virtue.

-MENO: Yes.

-SOCRATES: Then it follows from your own admissions, that virtue is doing what you do with a part of virtue; for justice and the like are said by you to be parts of virtue.
+Then it follows from your own admissions, that virtue is doing what you do with a part of virtue; for justice and the like are said by you to be parts of virtue.

 MENO: What of that?